cunnie/docs/mac.md

 - Set up date in Menu Bar (24-hour, show seconds & Date)
   - System Settings → Dock & Menu Bar → Clock Menu Bar
 - System Settings → Dock & Menu Bar → check: Automatically hide and show the Dock
-- System Settings → Security & Privacy → FileVault → Turn On FileVault
+- [if not done on initial install]: System Settings → Security & Privacy → FileVault → Turn On FileVault
   - Allow my iCloud account...
-- Messages → Preferences → iMessage → ✅: Enable Messages in iCloud
+- [if not defaulted]: Messages → Preferences → iMessage → ✅: Enable Messages in iCloud
   - → Start new conversations from +1 (650) 968-6262
-- (if on Desktop) System Settings → Security & Privacy → General
+- [if on Desktop] System Settings → Security & Privacy → General
   - uncheck "Require password ... after sleep or screen saver"
-- on iPhone: Settings → Messages → Text Message Forwarding → _new device_ ✅
+- [if not defaulted] on iPhone: Settings → Messages → Text Message Forwarding → _new device_ ✅
-- Photos → ⌘, (Preferences) → ✅: Include location information when sharing...
+- [if not defaulted] Photos → ⌘, (Preferences) → ✅: Include location information when sharing...
 - Photos → ⌘, (Preferences) → iCloud → ✅: Download Originals to this Mac
 - Set up iStat Menus
+  - No sensors
+  - No memory
-  - No battery
+  - No disks, not enough room on Taskbar
-  - Disks: show throughput, too
   - CPU: historical
 - Set up JetBrains Toolbox
   - login in via Toolbox
   - update all tools automatically
-  - generate shell scripts, set path to /usr/local/bin
+  - generate shell scripts, set path to /opt/homebrew/bin
   - Goland
   - RubyMine
 - Rectangle (approve accessibility)
+  - Choose Spectacle shortcust
   - Preferences: Launch Rectangle at login
+  - Check for updates automatically
 - FlyCut (approve accessibility)
   - ✅: Launch Flycut on login
   - iCloud Sync: ✅: Settings